n8n-io/n8n-docs/docs/getting-started/quickstart.md

   n8nio/n8n
 ```

 Be aware that all the data will be lost once the Docker container gets removed.
-To
-persist the data mount the `~/.n8n` folder:
+To keep the data, mount the `~/.n8n` folder:

 ```bash
 docker run -it --rm \